Welcome to the Advances in Health Care Sciences Conference 2020

 |Electronic poster submission deadline||2 November 2020|

 Doctoral candidates in health care sciences are invited to submit abstracts for poster presentation with 10 minutes oral presentation for the Advances in Health Care Sciences Conference.
-Abstracts will be evaluated and you will be notified about your abstract acceptance by the end of August.
+Abstracts will be evaluated and you will be notified about your abstract acceptance.

 Abstract submission guidelines